tonyhoVN/atm_controller/README.md

-# ATM Simulation
+# ATM Controller

-This is a simple ATM simulation project.
+This is a simple ATM controller.

 ## How to clone the Project